Getdeck/beiboot/README.md

   <h3 align="center">Getdeck Beiboot</h3>

   <p align="center">
     Getdeck Beiboot is a Kubernetes-in-Kubernetes solution.
-It allows creating multiple logical Kubernetes environments within one physical host cluster.
+It allows managing, snapshotting, and restoring many logical Kubernetes environments running on top of one physical host cluster.
     <br />
-    <a href="https://getdeck.dev/docs/"><strong>Explore the docs »</strong></a>
+    <a href="https://getdeck.dev/beiboot/"><strong>Explore the docs »</strong></a>
     <br />
     <br />
     <a href="https://github.com/Getdeck/beiboot/issues">Report Bug</a>